DiCamillo Companion

 Park Listed: Grade I

 • "Robin Hood" [aka "Robin of Sherwood"] (1984 - TV series, episode 1.1, "Robin Hood and the Sorcerer," using Hamilton's cascade for the staff fight between Robin and John).
-"Northanger Abbey" (1987 - BBC TV Screen Two movie, with grounds and cascade used during the Beechan Cliff walk and rowboat scenes).
+"Northanger Abbey" (1987 - BBC TV Screen Two movie; grounds and cascade used during the Beechan Cliff walk and rowboat scenes).

 • Current Seat / Home of: Charles Maurice Petty-FitzMaurice, 9th Marquess of Lansdowne; Petty-Fitzmaurice family here since 1754.